Mohamedkrs/ToxiProxy_Docker-compose/README.md

 # Explaining the components
 ## Docker Compose
 First, we will use docker compose.
 The toxiproxy service starts the toxicproxy server inside a container at port number *8474*.
-I've chosen [jauderho/toxiproxy](https://hub.docker.com/r/jauderho/toxiproxy) because it is always up to date.

 ### toxiproxy ports
 - **Optional**: Exposing port number 8474 in both host and container makes it possible to connect to the toxiproxy server in the container and check its status from the host machine.
 A standard command is *.\toxiproxy-cli.exe list* to get the list of the proxies.